-The Company granted to its employees 0.8 million shares of full value awards and no stock options from the 2009 Plan during fiscal 2012, 2011 and 2010.
+The Company granted to its employees 1.1 million, 0.8 million and 0.8 million shares of full value awards and no stock options from the 2009 Plan during fiscal 2013, 2012 and 2011, respectively.

 The Company recorded \$1.9 million in selling, general and administrative expense during fiscal 2012 in connection with modifications to certain stock awards.
 The Company accelerated the vesting of certain RSUs and Market Stock Units (MSUs) and extended the exercise period of stock options pursuant to a separation agreement between the Company and its former Chief Executive Officer (CEO).
-This arrangement is discussed further in Note 16, Separation Agreement.
-There were no other significant modifications made to any stock grants during fiscal 2012, 2011 or 2010.
+There were no other significant modifications made to any stock grants during fiscal 2013, 2012 or 2011.

-Included in the full value awards granted under the 2009 Plan in fiscal 2012 and fiscal 2011 were a total of 110 thousand and 55 thousand market-based stock awards, respectively.
+Included in the full value awards granted under the 2009 Plan in fiscal 2013, 2012 and 2011 were a total of 132 thousand, 110 thousand and 55 thousand market-based stock awards, respectively.
 The awards, also known as MSUs, provide the rights to acquire a number of shares of common stock for no cash consideration based upon achievement of specified levels of market conditions.
 The requisite service period for these MSUs is also the vesting period, which is generally three years.
 The performance criteria of the MSUs measure the difference between the total stockholders' return of the Company against that of the Philadelphia Semiconductor Sector Total Return Index.